The general procedure for creating a collaborative agreement with a university or institution abroad is as follows:

 Phase 1: Memorandum of Understanding

-Review Template Memorandum of Understanding (MOU) If approved, OIA will then send the MOU template to the collaborating institution for review.
+Review Template Memorandum of Understanding (MOU) If approved, OGH will then send the MOU template to the collaborating institution for review.
 The collaborating institution will review the template and provide TTUHSC with any additional information necessary to complete the template document (e.g., official name, acronym, complete names and titles of the institution's official signatories).
-The primary signatory must be the institution's President or a direct counterpart to the President of TTUHSC.
-Any secondary signature as required by the partner institution may also be included.
+The primary signatory must be the institution's president or a direct counterpart to the president of TTUHSC.
+Any secondary signature as required by the collaborating institution may also be included.
 Please note that the template should not be signed.

-Print Finalized MOU Once the collaborating institution approves the template, OIA will prepare an original MOU in duplicate for the signature(s) of both parties.
+Print Finalized MOU Once the collaborating institution approves the template, OGH will prepare an original MOU in duplicate for the signature(s) of both parties.

-Secure Signatures OIA will send the original MOU in duplicate by express mail to the collaborating institution for signature(s).
-Once the collaborating institution has signed the duplicate originals, they should be returned to OIA.
-OIA will route the documents through the TTUHSC contracting system and secure the signature of the TTUHSC President.
+Secure Signatures OGH will send the original MOU in duplicate by express mail to the collaborating institution for signature(s).
+Once the collaborating institution has signed the duplicate originals, they should be returned to OGH.
+OGH will then route the documents through the TTUHSC contracting system and secure the signature of the TTUHSC president.

-Distribute Signed MOUs OIA will send one original, fully signed MOU to the collaborating institution.
-The other will remain on file in the Office of International Affairs.
+Distribute Signed MOUs OGH will send one original, fully signed MOU to the collaborating institution.
+The other will remain on file in the TTUHSC Contracting Office.

 Phase 2: Program Agreement

-Distribute Signed Program Agreement As with the MOU, OIA will archive the original and distribute copies of the Program Agreement as stated above.
+Distribute Signed Program Agreement As with the MOU, OGH will maintain an original Program Agreement and distribute a fully executed copy to the collaborating institution.

 Review and Renewal